SAP-samples/abap-exercises-codejam/README.md

 ## License

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.

-This project is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE](LICENSE) file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.